The Four Things To Know To Keep Your Relationship Alive

 If you could live to the age of 90 and retain either the mind or body of a 30-year-old for the last 60 years of your life, which would you want?

-Knowing your and your partner’s five love languages can be essential when looking to keep your relationship alive.
+Knowing your and your partner's love languages can be essential to keep your relationship alive.
 Created by Dr. Gary Chapman – the five love languages showcase how people experience and show love.
-Usually, you’ll have one preferred way of expressing love.
-Yet, remember, you won’t always share the same love language as your partner.
+Usually, you have one preferred way of expressing love.
+Yet, remember, you don't share the same love language as your partner.

-Understanding your love language and your partner's is like uncovering a gold-nugget shortcut to better communication and, therefore, more good love vibes in your relationship.
+Understanding your love language and your partner uncovering a gold-nugget shortcut to better communication and, therefore, more good love vibes in your relationship.

-The five languages are Words of affirmation, Acts of service, Receiving gifts, Quality time, and Physical touch.
+The five languages are words of affirmation, acts of service, gifts received, quality time, and physical touch.

 4. Re-Awaken Attraction and Desire.

-If you’re looking for ways to keep your relationship alive – don’t just focus on the physical.
+Don't focus on the physical if you're looking for ways to keep your relationship alive.
 While you may have been drawn to your partner initially because of their appearance, attraction is multi-layered.
-Instead, focus on the layers of attraction when you began dating.
+Instead, focus on the layers of attraction when you begin dating.

-Do you like the way your partner tells quippy jokes?
-Or maybe the way they smell great all of the time?
+Do you like the way your partner tells quippy jokes or the way they smell great all the time?

 Is it how they move their mouth in a quirky way when they talk?
 Or how they do random acts of kindness for no reason other than being nice?

-By focusing on the things you found attractive when you began dating, you may start to feel that pull of desire toward your partner again.
-This simple exercise is a great way to escape the negative spiral of when all you can see is annoying qualities and will help you manage expectations and shoot for more realistic ones.
+Focusing on the things you found attractive when you began dating may help you feel that pull of desire toward your partner again.
+This simple exercise is a great way to escape the negative spiral when all you can see are annoying qualities.
+It will also help you manage expectations and shoot for more realistic ones.

 Final Thoughts

-These four things can help you take the first steps in watering your relationship so it thrives -no matter how long you’ve been together and only if both of you are on the same page regarding where you want to go in the relationship.
+These four things can help you take the first steps in nurturing your relationship.
+It will thrive no matter how long you have been together and only if you are on the same page regarding where you want to go in the relationship.

 Is it going to be perfect?